Alialmanea/shell-sort/README.md

 # shell-sort
- creat array and fill it with  random  numbers after that sort the array by using the  sell sort algorithm
+ creat array and fill it with  random  numbers after that sort the array by using one of kind sort algorithm.